 - Open the client profile you want to merge from

 - Navigate into the portfolio, and click Portfolio Actions > Export which is located directly above the portfolios risk number on the right-hand side.
 This will download a CSV file of the portfolio that you can import into the “household” client.
 Save this to your desktop.

 - Now that you have the CSV file, navigate to the “household” client profile and open the portfolio you want to merge into

 - Scroll to the bottom of the portfolio and click Add Account > Funds, Stock and Other > Import File

 - Make sure the file format at the top is set to Riskalyze Excel Template

-- Click Choose File and select the file that was saved to your desktop.
+- Drag and drop your file into the shaded gray area or click browse and select the file that was saved to your desktop.